-Android Auto is getting a redesign, which Google announced at its I/O 2019 developer conference, and the changes are all about tapping the screen in your car less.
-I sat in a car running the new redesign, which arrives sometime this summer, and I also got a glimpse at other new Google features to improve the driving experience, such as remote vehicle controls and Google Assistant’s very own Driving Mode.
+Android Auto just got its largest redesign since the system’s launch in 2014.
+Google announced at its I/O 2019 developer conference earlier this year (we were there and you can watch our walkthrough in the video above) and the changes are all about tapping the screen in your car less.
+We sat in a car running the new redesign and also got a glimpse at other new Google features to improve the driving experience, such as remote vehicle controls and Google Assistant’s very own Driving Mode.
 Here’s what they’re all like.

 The Android Auto redesign